sjl/.plan/README.markdown

   [my utility library][cl-losh].
 * Watched the Markov by Candlelight talk from IRDC and stayed up too late making a really simple Markov chain generator.

+### 2016-08-17

+* First day of school!
+But it's not really too different for me because I'm not taking classes, jut going to be working on my thesis for the next two semesters.
+* Made a hilarious Markov chain mashup bot.